CIS565-Fall-2014/Project6-DeferredShader/README.md

 ![Alt text](https://github.com/wulinjiansheng/Project6-DeferredShader/blob/master/Pics/Bloom.bmp)

 ### 3)"Toon" Shading (with basic silhouetting)
 To do Toon Shader, I just assign different color to screen points according to the dot product of light direction and screen point normal.
 And to add silhouette, I tried two different methonds.
 The first one is to compare the screen point's normal to nearby normals.
 If the dot product of point's normal and nearby normal is close to 1, I assign edge color(black) to this screen point.
 And the second one is to compare depth.
-If the screen point is near to background, I assigh edge color to it.
+If the screen point is near to background, I assigh edge color to it.<br />
 * Reference Link: http://www.lighthouse3d.com/tutorials/glsl-tutorial/toon-shader-version-ii/<br />
 * Here is the result of Toon shading(with buggy silhouetting):<br />
 ![Alt text](https://github.com/wulinjiansheng/Project6-DeferredShader/blob/master/Pics/ToonBuggy.bmp)